abberdeen/circuitid-csharp/docs/ServersApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ServersApi(Configuration.Default);
-            var servers = new Servers(); // Servers | The JSON object that will be posted to the REST API endpoint.
+            var serversCreateOrPatch = new ServersCreateOrPatch(); // ServersCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetServer200Response result = apiInstance.CreateServer(servers);
+                GetServer200Response result = apiInstance.CreateServer(serversCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)